andrew-codechimp/HA-Battery-Notes/docs/events.md

 `battery_notes_battery_threshold`

-This is fired when the a device within Battery Notes has a battery level changed to either below or above the device specific or global threshold.
+This is fired when any device within Battery Notes has a battery level changed to either below or above the device specific or global threshold.

 | Attribute | Type | Description |
 |-----------|------|-------------|